godaddy/gasket/packages/gasket-cli/docs/presets.md

 }
 ```

-These particular keys come from inspecting the prompts shipped internally by
+These specific keys correspond to the prompts shipped internally by the `gasket
-`gasket create` CLI prompts.
-Without any extensions, the Gasket CLI ships
+create` CLI prompts.
+Without any extensions, the Gasket CLI provides these
-these overridable prompts:
+overridable prompts:

-- `appDescription` - `String`
+- `appDescription` - `String`: Application description placed into
-  - Application desciption placed into `package.json.description`
+  `package.json.description`.
-- `packageManager` - `String`
+- `packageManager` - `String`: Package Manager, typically either `npm` or
-  - Package Manager, typically either `npm` or `yarn`
+  `yarn`.
-- `testPlugin` - `String`
+- `testPlugin` - `String`: Specifies which test suite you would like to set up,
-  - What test suite you would like to setup, either `mocha`, `jest`, or none
+  either `mocha`, `jest`, or none.
-- `destOverride` - `Boolean`
+- `destOverride` - `Boolean`: Determines whether or not to override the contents
-  - Whether or not to override the contents of a directory bearing the same name
+  of a directory bearing the same name.

 If you want to override further context, you can inspect any plugin with a
 `prompt` lifecycle.
 For example, this plugin implements a `datastore` prompt: